jokade/scalajs-angulate/README.md

 **scalajs-angulate** is a small library to simplify developing [AngularJS](http://angularjs.org/) applications in [Scala](http://www.scala-lang.org) (via [Scala.js](http://www.scala-js.org)).
 To this end it provides:

 *  [façade traits](http://www.scala-js.org/doc/calling-javascript.html) for the Angular core API
-*  macros for defining controllers, services and directives in a more natural Scala style
+*  macros for defining controllers, services and directives in a more natural Scala style.

 There is a [complete example](https://github.com/jokade/scalajs-angulate-todomvc) implementing the TodoMVC with scalajs-angulate.

-__NOTE__: This guide already contains some changes for scalajs-angulate 0.2.
-Please read the __[guide for version 0.1](https://github.com/jokade/scalajs-angulate/tree/v0.1-sjs0.6.0)__ if your using scalajs-angulate 0.1.
+**News**: angulate 0.2 has been released!
+Please consult the [release notes](https://github.com/jokade/scalajs-angulate/wiki/Release-Notes#version-02-110515) for a list of changes since version 0.1.

 ##### Contents:
 * [SBT settings](#sbt-settings)